 Find the right carrier or harness

-With that being said, having a carrier or harness for your pet is the most important thing when traveling by car.
+When traveling with your pet, having a carrier or harness is the most important thing when traveling by car.
 If you go with a carrier option, it should be big enough for your pet to be able to sit, stand and move around slightly in.
 It should also be secured to the seat in some way to ensure that if the vehicle stops suddenly, it won’t be thrown forwards.

 If you’re going on a fairly long journey with your pet and you’re planning on putting them in a crate, make sure it’s comfortable for them.
 You could include their favorite blanket, a pillow from home, and a selection of toys for them to chew on to keep them entertained.